JeffWilliams2/jeffs-portfolio/README.md

 ### Database Schema Setup

-Run the following SQL queries in the Neon SQL Editor to create the necessary tables for the feedback system:
+Run the following SQL queries in the Neon SQL Editor to create the tables for the feedback system:

 ```sql
 CREATE TABLE post_feedback (